iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

    directory.
 The dependency can be a regular file from a repository or a data file.

-2. `-o file.tsv` (lower case o) specifies output data file which means DVC will transform this file into a data file (think — it will run `dvc add file.tsv`).
+2. `-o file.tsv` (lower case o) specifies output data file, which means DVC will transform this file into a data file (as if running `dvc add file.tsv`).

 3. `-O file.tsv` (upper case O) specifies a regular output file (not to be added to DVC).